 This Peppermint Cookie should have a place of honor on your Christmas Cookie Plate!
-It’s pretty and delicious!!
+They are pretty and delicious!!

-When I get home from NYC it will be time to start my holiday baking and candy making.
+I can’t wait to start my holiday baking and candy making.
 I’ll be putting my Wilkes Family Christmas Cookie cookbook to good use!
 One of our family favorites that is in the book is these Peppermint cookies.
 Not only are they full of peppermint goodness but they are so pretty too!

-I used the Andes Peppermint Crunch Baking Chips for this recipe but if you can’t find them you could use white chocolate chips and add peppermint extract into the dough – about 1/2 – 1 tsp depending on how pepperminty you like them.
-Semi Sweet chips would also be great.
+I used the Andes Peppermint Crunch Baking Chips for this recipe but if you can’t find them you could use white chocolate chips and add peppermint extract into the dough.
+Add about 1/2 – 1 tsp depending on how much peppermint you like them. and semi sweet chips would also be great.

 Form your dough into balls and dip the top half of the cookie ball into crushed up candy cane or peppermint candies.
 Only dip the top half though.
 Ignore that the balls are totally covered in crushed peppermint in the photo below.
 I discovered that the cookies turn out much better if only the top half is dipped into the peppermint candy.
 If the whole ball is covered in peppermint, the candy cane melts all over the cookie sheet and makes a mess!
 Then they don’t look so pretty.

 The picture below is correct – just the top half is covered with crushed peppermint.